 Belgrade residents have seen their community grow in many ways within the past few years.
 Coupled with development throughout the Gallatin Valley, there are several outstanding infrastructure needs that must be met.
-To provide long-term solutions to meet these needs, the Montana Department of Transportation (MDT) is planning to widen a half-mile stretch of the highly-trafficked Jackrabbit Lane as part of the larger Jackrabbit – Madison to Main project.
+To provide long-term solutions to meet these needs, the Montana Department of Transportation (MDT) plans to widen a half-mile stretch of the highly-trafficked Jackrabbit Lane and construct a railroad underpass or overpass on Jackrabbit Lane by Main Street as part of the Jackrabbit – Madison to Main project.

-Currently, this area has outdated signals, limited capacity roadways, and no sidewalks.
+Currently, this area has limited capacity roadways, no sidewalks, and congestion that increases during times of train travel.
 This baseline is not appropriately serving the community’s needs.
-It has not kept pace with growth and certainly will not accommodate projected development.
-With the Belgrade community’s support, the Jackrabbit - Madison to Main project will begin construction in 2023 to provide for a better commute and safer facilities.
+It has not kept pace with growth and certainly will not accommodate Belgrade’s projected development.

 The Jackrabbit – Madison to Main project will extend from the intersections of Madison Avenue and Main Street.
 Along this corridor, the existing three-lane road will be transformed into a five-lane facility with two lanes of travel in each direction, in addition to a center turn lane.
-The existing railroad crossing south of Main Street will be upgraded to accommodate the additional traffic lanes.
-In conjunction with roadway widening, new curbs and gutters will be installed, and sidewalks will be added, bringing this stretch of roadway into compliance with the Americans with Disabilities Act (ADA).
+A railroad underpass or overpass will also be constructed to allow vehicles to travel over and under the railroad tracks on Jackrabbit Lane without stopping.
+New curbs and gutters will be installed and sidewalks will be added, bringing this stretch of roadway into compliance with the Americans with Disabilities Act (ADA).

-New right-of-way acquisition and the relocation of utilities will be required.
-MDT is dedicated to working with all potentially affected landowners prior to performing survey work on their land and certainly prior to construction regarding any potential changes to their property.
-Depending upon the location, this could include property acquisition and/or temporary construction permits.
-These are community projects that can only successfully accomplished if the project is representative of our community’s values.
-Having early conversations prior to construction is the best way we can accomplish this goal.
+In addition, new right-of-way and the relocation of utilities will be required.
+MDT is dedicated to working with all potentially affected landowners prior to performing survey work and/or construction regarding property acquisition and temporary construction permits.
+These are community projects that can only be successfully accomplished if the project is representative of our community’s values.

-As the project moves through these important phases, MDT encourages residents to reach out with thoughts on the project to help guide thinking around project elements such as detour routes, impacts to the traveling public, safety concerns and the needs of commercial and agricultural vehicles.
+As the project moves through these important phases, MDT encourages residents to reach out with thoughts to help shape project elements such as detour routes, impacts to the traveling public, safety concerns and the needs of commercial and agricultural vehicles.

 We recognize the impacts of construction on businesses, residents, and travelers and are committed to mitigating those challenges by delivering practical and timely information.
 Construction plans are not yet set.
 However, once construction starts, it will be in phases to limit disruptions.
 The following resources will provide important updates as planning moves forward.